 Because memorization and chanting repetition of the shloka describing planetary characteristics and yoga did preserve the tradition, those who live in a time of an emerging Dwapara Yuga owe these dedicated conservationists a huge debt of gratitude.

 The effect on praxis from the chanting method is similar to memorizing a dictionary in order to learn a language.
 Under this method, the practitioner hopes to match some yoga that was burned into memory from chanting with the real nativity one is reading at the moment.
 But the chances of finding an exact match are slim, and slippage into blanket generalizations is inevitable.

 As the light begins to just barely peek over the horizon in these early centuries of the emerging Dvapara Yuga, the knowledge is returning and new vehicles for using it has begun to appear.
 Computers are a major innovation for culture overall, and they have transformed the practice of Jyotisha.

 It is no longer necessary to cautiously search one's mental memory for a particular shloka memorized and handed down by the guru.
 Press a keyboard, do a Boolean search of digitized the Jyotisha literature, and start integrating rational with intuitive systems.

 of course, access to an increasing array of classic and modern Jyotisha writings does not create a capable astrologer.
-One absolutely must cultivate a lifetime character of intentional, ethical practice and reflective awareness to even begin to have access to the intuitive power to detect one nativity from amongst billions.
-The intuitive component remains prerequisite.
+One absolutely must cultivate a lifetime character of intentional, ethical practice and reflective awareness to even begin to have access to the intuitive power to detect one nativity from among billions.
+The intuitive component remains prerequisiter.

 Intuition and reason are partners in Jyotisha.
 The new access to information created by computers has dramatically speeded up the rational component of practice.